 You are what you eat

 Diet is increasingly understood as one of the most important factors in shaping the composition and function of our gut microbiota throughout our lives –with both short and long-term nutritional studies8 suggesting great potential for preventing and treating a range of chronic and gut-related diseases.
-Eating a diverse diet with sufficient amounts of fibre – including fruits, vegetables and whole grains – is a great way to promote a healthy gut microbiome.
+Eating a diverse diet with sufficient amounts of fibre – including fruits, vegetables and whole grains – is a great way to promote a healthy gut microbiome and improve overall gut health.

 - Dominguez-Bello, M. G., Costello, E. K., Contreras, M., Magris, M., Hidalgo, G., Fierer, N., & Knight, R. (2010).
 Delivery mode shapes the acquisition and structure of the initial microbiota across multiple body habitats in newborns.
 Proceedings of the National Academy of Sciences, 107(26), 11971-11975. https://doi.org/10.1073/pnas.1002601107